No-Name-temporary/infra-setup/README.md

 to change them to your own values.
 Lastly, remove `fake` from the file name in order for it to be used.

 1B.
 [OPTIONAL] - In the env file you configured your "home" AWS region in which most of the resources will be deployed.
+There is currently a "sample" set of remote regions being used in the `~/bin/provision-aws.ts` file.
+Once satisfied that Seymour is working as you expect, you can comment the 'sample' lines of code.
   However, by default, all of the other AWS regions*** will be deployed to as remote regions.
   If you would like to limit the remote regions, please delete any unneeded regions from the array in the `~/constants/aws-configs.ts` file.

   *** - [Not all AWS regions are 'enabled' by default](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html#:~:text=If%20a%20Region%20is%20disabled%20by%20default%2C%20you%20must%20enable%20it%20before%20you%20can%20create%20and%20manage%20resources.), the following regions must be
-    manually enabled through your console before being able to proceed with the install:
+    manually enabled through your AWS console before being able to deploy to them.
     - Africa (Cape Town)
     - Asia Pacific (Hong Kong)
     - Asia Pacific (Jakarta)
     - Europe (Milan)
     - Middle East (Bahrain)
+  They are currently commented out of the imported `allAWSRegions` variable.
+Once manually activated in your console, you can uncomment the regions in the `aws-configs.ts` file and run the installation as outlined.

 2. `npm install`